IPad: iPad Mini

 The fourth generation of iPad Mini was announced and released on September 9, 2015.
 It uses a dual-core Apple A8 chip with an embedded Apple M8 motion coprocessor.
 Its headphone jack was re-positioned with the removal of a mute switch.

 The fifth generation of iPad Mini was announced and released on March 18, 2019.
 It uses an Apple A12 Bionic chip, with a 3-times faster CPU and a 9-times faster GPU than its predecessor.
 It features a Truetone-based Retina screen display with 25% wider Color and higher pixel density.

 The sixth generation of iPad Mini was announced and released on September 24, 2021.
+The display size was increased to 8.3 in.
 It uses an Apple A15 Bionic chip, with a 40% faster 6-core CPU and 80% faster 5-core GPU.
-Its 16-core Neural Engine and AI accelerators within the CPU delivers a 2x boost of AI performance.
+Its 16-core Neural Engine and AI accelerators within the CPU delivers a 2× boost of AI performance.
 Its 12-megapixel Ultra Wide front camera featured Apple's "Center Stage Mode" technology, while its 12-megapixel back camera had larger apertures, True Tone flash, and Smart HDR automatic shadow and highlight recovery.
 It includes a USB-C port, capable of transferring up to 5 gigabits per second of data; improved landscape stereo speakers; and a brighter Liquid Retina Display.

+The iPad Mini (A17 Pro) was announced on October 15, 2024.
+It is powered by an Apple A17 Pro chip, which Apple says has 30 percent faster CPU, 25 percent faster GPU and a neural engine twice as fast as the previous generation.
+This model is marketed by Apple as built for Apple Intelligence, its upcoming artificial intelligence features.
+The storage on the lowest priced variant has increased from 64GB of previous generation to 128GB.
+The new Wi-Fi 6E chip is faster, the USB-C port is faster compared to previous generations.
+Like the iPad Pro (M4) and the iPad Air (M2), it is only compatible with the Apple Pencil Pro alongside the lower-entry Apple Pencil with USB-C port, making it incompatible with the Apple Pencil (2nd generation).
+It is not compatible with the Magic Keyboard for iPad and Smart Keyboard Folio due to its smaller form factor.